readium/readium-css/docs/CSS28-migration_guide.md

 You can set the value yourself so that you are aware of it, or design the setting logic around it.

 This setting will be applied in all conditions (1 or 2-col pagination, scroll) so you might want to make sure it can work for all three, and maybe adjust the values accordingly.

+## Support for variable fonts

+In version 2, ReadiumCSS provides support for three registered (read common) axes so that you can expose them as user settings.

+1. `--USER__fontWeight`
+2. `--USER__fontWidth`
+3. `--USER__fontOpticalSizing`

+These are documented in [User Settings, Reading Modes, and Themes](CSS12-user_prefs.md#font-variations).

+To help implementers, a new document specific to [variable fonts](CSS10b-variable_fonts.md) has been created.
+It explains the challenges they’ll encounter, and lists a selection of open source and libre fonts they can embed in their Reading Systems/Apps.

+While it’s possible to provide users with a complete selection of variable fonts, implementation will be limited to font-weight (`--USER__fontWeight`) as it’s the most common axis all fonts support.

+If you want to implement the other two, you will have to do so on a variable font basis.